AArnott/Xunit.Combinatorial/README.md

 they run multiple times, once for each combination of possible arguments for your test method.

+## Installation

+This project is available as a [NuGet package][NuPkg]:

+    Install-Package Xunit.Combinatorial

 ## Example

 Suppose you have this test method: